 VAT and Customs in the Yachting Sector

-The UK’s extension of the Temporary Admission period to 24 months was widely welcomed, although the treatment of VAT-paid status when vessels move between EU and UK waters remains uncertain.
+The UK’s extension of the Temporary Admission period to 24 months was widely welcomed.
+However, treatment of VAT-paid status when vessels move between EU and UK waters remains uncertain.

 Speakers emphasised that careful VAT documentation and consistent communication with local tax offices are essential to maintaining compliance as rules continue to evolve.